unitn-software-engineering/01-Javascript/Express/README.md

 On the first point, there is nice an extensive discussion here (https://www.w3schools.com/tags/ref_httpmethods.asp).
 Apart from some obvious practical reasons, we'll discuss some more fundamentals one when we get to REST APIs.

-On the second point, an alternative would be to process the put together the response body by concatenating chunks from the stream (remember when we did this in the first day?) but that is not necessary, because the body-parser middleware provides this funcionality already.
+On the second point, an alternative would be to process and put together the response body by concatenating chunks from the stream but that is not necessary, because express provides this funcionality already.

 **Parsing request body contents**